Capital punishment in Washington (state): Abolition

 On February 11, 2014, Governor Jay Inslee announced a capital punishment moratorium.
-All death penalty cases that come to Inslee will result in him issuing a reprieve, but not a pardon or commutation.
+All death penalty cases that came to Inslee would result in him issuing a reprieve, but not a pardon or commutation.

 On January 16, 2017, Governor Inslee and Attorney General Bob Ferguson introduced legislation to abolish the death penalty in Washington state.
 Though the legislation failed to pass, Governor Inslee stated a commitment to ending capital punishment in the future.

 On October 11, 2018, the Washington Supreme Court found that the state's current death penalty statute violated the Constitution of Washington, on the ground that it resulted in racial bias, thus abolishing capital punishment in the state.
 All of the court's members agreed in the result.
 In State v.
 Gregory, represented by civil rights attorneys Lila Silverstein and Neil Fox, the court based its conclusions on a regression analysis by University of Washington sociologist Katherine Beckett which had been commissioned by a condemned prisoner.

 The eight inmates that were on death row at the time of ruling had their sentences converted to life in prison.
 The State Supreme Court did not rule out the possibility that the state legislature could enact a constitutional death penalty statute in the future.

 In April 2023, Governor Inslee signed SB 5087, which formally abolished capital punishment in Washington state and removed provisions for capital punishment from state law.